 When should I consider referral to a UK specialist?

-Some conditions require a MRI or CT scan to diagnose or assess the severity.
+Some conditions require a MRI scan to diagnose or assess the severity.
 New Era does have a mobile MRI scanner visit from the mainland every 3 months.

 Some cancer treatments, such as radiation, can only be done at specialist facilities in the UK.